 On the Subjects of Fearing the Unknown, Ambiguity in Horror, and Honoring the Tone of the Original Godzilla

-Here’s a more realistic, monster-free example.
-A grown man is awakened from his sleep by a clattering sound coming from downstairs, and he is presented with the following possibilities: first, that the family cat has knocked a vase or some variety of knick-knack off a shelf and onto the floor, or second, there is an intruder in the house, an unknown force that could rob him of his belongings, hurt or kill his family, and ultimately pose a massive threat.
+Here’s a more realistic, monster-free example: a grown man is awakened from his sleep by a clattering sound coming from downstairs.
+He is then presented with the following possibilities: first, that the family cat has knocked a vase or some variety of knick-knack off a shelf and onto the floor, or second, there is an intruder in the house, an unknown force that could rob him of his belongings, hurt or kill his family, and ultimately pose a massive threat.
 Once again, with no way of knowing if the man in question’s fears are justified, the result is panic.
 As in the scenario with the little boy and his monster in the closet, the chances of the sound being anything more than a clumsy house pet are pretty low.
-But without that reassuring knowledge that explains away the suspicion, our hypothetical husband truly can’t know if he and his family are safe, or not.
+But without the reassuring knowledge that explains away the suspicion, our hypothetical husband truly can’t know if he and his family are safe or not.

-The question of what drew – and continues to draw – Godzilla to Japan, time and time again, is one that continues to arise in discussions of the franchise, and several installments have attempted to provide answers.
+The question of what drew — and still draws — Godzilla to Japan, time and time again, is one that continues to arise in discussions of the franchise, and several installments have attempted to provide answers.
 In the American cut of 1962’s King Kong vs. Godzilla, Dr. Arnold Johnson, armed with his grade-school dinosaur picture book, states that fossils resembling Godzilla had been found in Japan, and that the Monster King might see the Land of the Rising Sun as his homeland.
 Nuclear power plants have lured Godzilla to Japan in several films, and experimental plasma energy resulted in two attacks in 2000’s Godzilla vs. Megaguirus.
 A desire for revenge against an apathetic modern Japan fueled the rage of a possessed Godzilla in 2001’s GMK.
-The bones of the original Godzilla – incorporated into the structure of Kiryu – were to blame for the second Godzilla’s attacks on Japan in both 2002’s Godzilla Against Mechagodzilla and its sequel, 2003’s Godzilla: Tokyo S.O.S.
-And, of course, let’s not forget the much maligned 1998 take on the character, who sought out New York City as a nesting ground for his army of asexually-produced raptor-lings.
+The bones of the original Godzilla — incorporated into the structure of Kiryu — were to blame for the second Godzilla’s attacks on Japan in both 2002’s Godzilla Against Mechagodzilla and its sequel, 2003’s Godzilla: Tokyo S.O.S.
+And, of course, let’s not forget the much-maligned 1998 take on the character, who sought out New York City as a nesting ground for his army of asexually produced raptorlings.